Plaquenil (Hydroxychloroquine Sulfate)

 Who Should Not Take Plaquenil

-Do not use Plaquenil if you are allergic to hydroxychloroquine, chloroquine, or any ingredients; have previously experienced vision changes when taking arthritis or malaria medicines; have a heart rhythm disorder; or are a child under 6 years old.
-Children over 6 should not use it for long periods.
+Do not take Plaquenil if you are allergic to hydroxychloroquine or chloroquine, have a heart rhythm disorder, or are under 6 years of age.

 Medical Conditions to Discuss